1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Organizations organized, incorporated, and with an office in Montana.
+According to the current listing, eligibility includes: Organizations organized, incorporated, and with an office in Montana.
 Eligible: 501(c)(3) charitable organizations (excluding private foundations and certain supporting organizations), tax-exempt educational institutions, state/tribal/local government agencies.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.